Jhelsing1/Disc.Bot/README.md

  !playC4 to play a game of connect four

+ !play_Bd to play bomb defusal (hangman)

- !TTThelp or !C4 help to get help on tic tac toe or connect four respectively
+ !TTThelp, !BDhelp or !C4 help to get help on tic tac toe or connect four respectively

+thank you to https://github.com/Xethron for the hangman words!